 There’s also a wreath-laying memorial to mark the execution of a group of protestants, known as the ‘17 Lewes Martyrs’, who were burned at the stake in Lewes between 1555 and 1557 under the reign of Mary I.

-Southover: dressed as pirates and monks, this society wears red and black and is known for carrying burning crosses as they proceed with their very own Samba band.
+Southover: Dressed as pirates and monks, this society wears red and black and is known for carrying burning crosses as they proceed with their very own Samba band.

 In addition to this, there are between 25 and 30 additional societies based across Sussex that come to this historic event and take part in the processions and displays.

-The event starts at around 5pm and runs throughout the evening, with the Grand Procession beginning at 9pm and the lighting of the bonfires starting at around 9.30pm.
+Lewes Bonfire Night starts at around 5pm and runs throughout the evening, with the Grand Procession beginning at 9pm and the lighting of the bonfires starting at around 9.30pm.
 The party goes on until the fires die down in the early hours, so take lots of layers and clear the diary the next day for a much-needed lie-in.